NordlichtS/hamonica-converter/README.md

 # hamonica-converter
-a simple python tool to convert numbered harptaps into intuitive sheet
+a simple python tool to convert numbered harptaps into intuitive sheet (for blues harmonica layout, but you can change that)

 basically the very first useful python script i made back in 2019

+make sure to configure PATH to where you run it (for example, desktop)